hossainchisty/Photo-Album-App/README.md

 *A Photo Album App made with Django framework in the backend.
 Tailwindcss for the frontend.
-I will host Images on AWS S3 Buckets in the future.*
+I will host Images on AWS S3 Buckets in few days later.*

 # Photo Album Features:
 * Sign Up.